Cold Outreach Agency vs In-house Sdrs: 2026 B2B Growth Guide

 Agency SDR Risks

-Alignment risk emerges if agencies do not deeply understand your market, product, or ideal customer profile.
+Alignment risk emerges if agencies don’t deeply understand your market, product, or ideal customer profile.
 Poor alignment produces poor results regardless of effort.

 Vetting agencies properly and starting with a small test helps validate the fit before scaling.

 Control risk exists for companies that need direct oversight.
-If you cannot function without managing every touchpoint, agency models may create frustration.
+If you can’t function without managing every touchpoint, agency models may create frustration.

 The tradeoff is real: you gain speed and expertise but give up some control.